 Use a Harness Google Cloud Platform (GCP) connector to integrate GCP with Harness.
-Use GCP with Harness to obtain artifacts, communicate with GCP services, provision infrastructure, and deploy microservices and other workloads.
+You can use GCP with Harness to obtain or upload artifacts, communicate with GCP services, provision infrastructure, push images, and deploy microservices and other workloads.
 When a pipeline runs, Harness uses the credentials provided in the GCP connector's settings to authenticate and perform operations with GCP.

-To connect to Kubernetes clusters in GCP.
-You can also use the platform-agnostic Kubernetes Cluster connector.
+To connect to Kubernetes clusters in GCP, you can use a GCP connector or the platform-agnostic Kubernetes Cluster connector.

 Auth Provider API and TokenRequest API options

 Harness provides the option of using the Auth Provider API or TokenRequest API for authentication.
 Complete this setup if you want to use this option for your GCP connector.

 Summary of Auth Provider and TokenRequest API changes

 In Kubernetes 1.22, the Auth Provider API was deprecated and replaced with a new TokenRequest API.
 The TokenRequest API is used by client libraries and tools to request an authentication token from the Kubernetes API server.